ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 __It is VERY important that when calling FFI functions you MUST get the parameter and return types right__.
 The compiler has no way to know what the native code expects and will just believe whatever you do.
 Errors here can cause invalid data to be passed to the FFI function or returned to Pony, which can lead to program crashes.

 To help avoid bugs, Pony requires you to specify the type signatures of FFI functions in advance.
-While the compiler will trust that you specify the correct types in the signature, it will check each the arguments you provide at each FFI call site against the declared signature.
+While the compiler will trust that you specify the correct types in the signature, it will check the arguments you provide at each FFI call site against the declared signature.
 This means that you must get the types right only once, in the declaration.
 A declaration won't help you if the argument types the native code expects are different to what you think they are, but it will protect you against trivial mistakes and simple typos.

 Here's an example of an FFI signature and call from the standard library: